ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/element-reconversion.md

 ### Upcast conversion

-The upcast conversion uses standard element-to-element converters for box & title and a custom converter for the side card to extract metadata from the data.
+The upcast conversion uses standard element-to-element converters for box & title, and a custom converter for the side card to extract metadata from the data.

 ```js
 editor.conversion.for( 'upcast' )